Skip to main content

 This tool applies to property transfers before 1 July 2024 and will help you work out if full or partial rollover relief applies.

-Full and partial rollover relief from paying tax under the bright-line property rule
+Full and partial rollover relief from paying tax under the bright-line property test

-In the case of a transfer to or from a family trust to which rollover relief applies, whether there is full rollover relief, no tax to pay, or partial rollover relief, possibly some tax to pay, depends on whether there is payment for the transfer and, if so, how much.
+Whether there is full rollover relief, no tax to pay, or partial rollover relief, possibly some tax to pay, depends on whether payment is made for the transfer and if so, how much.

 Full relief